csce-315-331-2023c/project-2-csce315-909_09b-gong-cha/README.md

 ## Setting up Postgres
+Note: I'm unsure if we have to have the person using this application set up postgres, as I think we are hosting it?
+I'm not sure.
+I'll leave this here for now.

 The main idea is to do the following:
 - Create a database "teahouse"
 - Create schema <insert schemas>  in "teahouse"